lahughesmusic/MusicWord/README.md

 Todos:

-// condense the code by not having the notes hard coded in, but by using an object {key: "note name", value: "cy position"} to draw the circle (note) in the right position based on the random word pulled.
+// condense the code by not having the notes hard coded in, but by using an object {key: "note name", value: "cy position"} to draw the <Svg><Circle/><Svg> (note) in the right position based on each letter of the random word pulled.

 // create home page with music option, sfx option, and separate modes.